jamsocket/jamsocket-nextjs-tutorial/README.md

 (Note: when it comes time to make this app production-ready, you'll likely want to check an environment variable and only set `apiUrl` in a development environment.)

 Now with both Jamsocket dev CLI and `npm run dev` running in separate terminal windows, you should be able to refresh the page and see an avatar in the header.
-And if you open the app in another tab, another avatar should appear.
+And if you open the app in another window, another avatar should appear.
 Note that it may take a second for the backend to start up initially.
-On the paid tier, images are cached on the servers that spawn them which make the startup times much faster. ([Contact us](hi@driftingin.space) about moving to a paid plan.)
+(On the paid tier, images are cached on the servers that spawn them which make the startup times much faster.
+[Contact us](hi@driftingin.space) about moving to a paid plan.)

-If you take a look at the dev CLI output, you should see that our server component spawned a backend and now its statuses and logs should be appearing in the dev CLI output.
+If you take a look at the terminal window running the dev CLI, you should see that our server component spawned a backend and now its statuses and logs are appearing in the dev CLI output.

 ## Implementing cursor presence